Fz3r0/Fz3r0_-_SQLi/F0-PSA/Sqli/01-F0-PSA-2-SQLi_-_WHERE-clause-allowing-retrieval-of-hidden-data.md

-# Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+# `Lab`: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data

 - [Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data](https://portswigger.net/web-security/sql-injection/lab-retrieve-hidden-data)